 Facebook Pixel, the aforementioned code, will get placed on the landing page for your website, where you will then be able to find out data about how much of your business comes from your Facebook page but also what the people who come from Facebook then do, in comparison to what the people who arrive through other means end up doing.
 All of this is very useful for getting a much more finely chiseled image of your customers.

 Using The Funnels

 One of the most intriguing elements to your Analytics capabilities on Facebook is the use of ‘Funnels’.
-You need to actively set Funnels up, when you arrive in your analytics menu, and create them manually.
-But once set-up they are a wonderfully easy to understand way of visualizing the ‘user journey’ an element to marketing that is so, so important.
+You need to actively set Funnels up when you arrive in your analytics menu and create them manually.
+But once set up they are wonderfully easy to understand the way of visualizing the ‘user journey’ an element to marketing that is so, so important.

 Overall, there’s a wonderful amount that you can achieve with the Facebook Analytics tool.
 It’s definitely one that you should be using more and more and that, when combined with good Facebook marketing practice, could be instrumental in creating a sustainable and flexible method for getting business.